dmitry-kazakov/How-to-create-an-Ada-plug-in/README.md

 end Plugin_API;
 ```
 <p>Here we added a constructing function <i>Create</i> that takes the plug-in name as the argument and returns an object derived from <i>Greeter</i> of the type declared inside the plug-in.
 The rest are things for the plug-in implementation.
-The name of the library entry point to initialize the library and the contructing function that actually does the job.</p>
+The name of the library entry point to initialize the library and the constructing function that actually does the job.</p>
 <p>Now the application is as simple as this:</p>

 ```Ada